 The major goal of advising in the Nursing Program is to assist you to become a self-directed learner in your professional studies.
 Advisement focus is on individual's progress in meeting outcome, general, and achievement testing criteria.

 It is important that you take advantage of this valuable resource.
 It is your responsibility to sign up for academic advisement sessions with the dean of student support, director of nursing education, and/or course faculty as needed.
 Students may also be referred by faculty for academic advisement.
 Students are encouraged to schedule an appointment for academic advisement midterm and at the end of each course.
-Student may schedule advisement through the administrative assistant.
-Student may be referred by course faculty for advisement if mid-course grade falls below 80%.
+Student may schedule advisement through the administrative assistant at the front desk or by sending an email to the director of education.
+Student may be referred by course faculty for advisement if midcourse grade falls below 80%.